Accurate inference of crowdsourcing properties when using efficient allocation strategies: Discussion

-We found in our results that performance of DEPS (for synthetic data) would degrade as more data were collected.
+It is possible that the performance of DEPS can degrade as more data are collected.
 As more labels are received overall, more difficult tasks are more likely to reach the completeness requirement, pushing the ``horizon'' of completeness towards $p = 1/2$.
 In this case, we may want to flatten our priors accordingly.
 In other words, we motivated the choice of steep decision priors in Sec.~\ref{sec:deps} as representing the confidence that we have in the algorithm's decisions, but, in fact, that steepness is also related to the budget available to the crowdsourcer.
 Incorporating a budget dependency into the design of the decision priors is therefore an important avenue for improvement, particularly for a large-scale deployment of DEPS.
 This would be especially interesting for crowdsourcing problems designed to distribute the crowd non-uniformly, deploying more workers in some areas of the problem space than others and adapting (perhaps dynamically) the DEPS decision priors accordingly.